project-oak/rust-verification-tools/docs/using-propverify.md

 ## Creating a test crate

-The Rust compiler and KLEE are in the Dockerfile (see [installation](installation.md)) so start the Docker image by running
+The Rust compiler, KLEE, and Seahorn are in the Dockerfile (see [installation](installation.md)) so start the Docker image by running